A corridor study is a planning project that defines the relationships between a roadway and its adjacent land. Corridor studies are used to:

 Planning and Conceptual Design – Communities should leverage local resources and knowledge to assist in guiding project activities to best meet the needs of their community.
 Tailoring best practices to match up with local conditions and desires will assist in developing an implementable, successful planning study.

 Project Development Process

-A project begins with the identification of transportation needs or deficiencies through a planning process that prioritizes short- and long-range transportation improvements.
-The project planning process begins when MPOs, FDOT, and other authorities identify transportation needs and projects that would meet those needs.
+A project begins by identifying transportation needs or deficiencies through a planning process that prioritizes short- and long-range transportation improvements.
+The process begins when MPOs, FDOT, and other authorities identify transportation needs and projects that would meet those needs.
 The following planning products assist in documenting transportation needs: Long Range Transportation Plan (LRTP), Cost Feasible Plans (CFP), Strategic Intermodal System (SIS) Plans, Transit Development Plans (TDPs), Local Government Comprehensive Plans (LGCP), Municipal or Citywide Transportation Master Plans, and corridor planning studies.
-At the MPO level, project needs are matched and prioritized to available funding for projects in the MPO/TPO LRTPs.
+At the MPO level, project needs are matched and prioritized to available funding for projects in the MPO/LRTPs.
 At the state level, FDOT develops cost‐feasible plans for the State Highway System (SHS).
 Priority projects are selected annually from these cost‐feasible plans and are presented to the Florida Legislature as a tentative Five-Year Work Program.
 Projects included in the Work Program and approved by the legislature may wait for funding for up to five years before significant work can proceed.
-FDOT coordinates with the various MPOs/TPOs and local stakeholders throughout the state to develop a vision for the State’s transportation system.
+FDOT coordinates with the various MPOs and local stakeholders throughout the state to develop a vision for the State’s transportation system.
 This includes the establishment of goals, objectives and policies to sustain and support the growth of the State’s population and economy.
 Additionally, FDOT provides guidance and technical assistance for transit providers for their TDPs.